 Creating a Branch in your Clone

 master branch in your clone.
-You switch to your
+Switch to the

 $ git checkout master

-master branch is in sync with the latest changes from the evolving
+master branch needs to be in sync with the latest changes from the evolving

 $ git pull upstream master